 The kind of burial you choose can have a massive impact on how much a funeral costs.
 While the median national funeral with a viewing and burial costs $7,640, average funeral costs skyrocket past $9,000 when you include a vault.
-A cremation, on the other hand, averages just $350, since most funeral homes can handle this in-house.
+A cremation, on the other hand, averages just $350 because most funeral homes can handle this in-house.
+By 2025, the National Funeral Directors Association (NFDA) expects 63 percent of funerals to be handled via cremation instead of just the 31 percent projected for traditional burials because of that cost.

 Funeral costs to consider